Shark Pictures

 Not all shark species are in trouble but many are on the brink of extinction.
 At least 30 million sharks are killed each year to supply the Asian shark fin market.
 The actual figure may be well over 100 million.
 Because sharks mature slowly and have few offspring their numbers are falling at an alarming rate.

-Sharks help to keep our oceans healthy by keeping other species of fish and invertebrates in check and preying on sick animals that would otherwise weaken the gene pool.
+Sharks help to keep our oceans healthy by keeping other species of fish and invertebrates in check by preying on sick animals that would otherwise weaken the gene pool.
 Only sharks can do this effectively because among ocean predators, sharks are the only group with a low enough reproductive rate to avoid becoming a problem in of themselves.
-If we lose a single species of shark to over fishing, what a tragic loss that would be.
+If we lose a single species of shark to over-fishing, what a tragic loss that would be.

 This is not somebody else’s problem so please help however you can: